top of page

 3. It brings structure to your life, structure makes life easier.
 Even for those who say they hate structure :)

-To take this further, on top of your weekly important items try doing this everyday.
-Meaning, choose three important tasks you are going to accomplish every day (set this time aside at the start of your workday or at the end of the previous).
+To take this further, on top of your weekly important items, try doing this every day.
+This means choosing three important tasks you will accomplish every day (set this time aside at the start of your workday or the end of the previous).
 Reminder, we are talking about Important tasks, not unimportant or urgent tasks.
-Showing up for a mundane meeting should not go on your list, but setting time aside to deep dive an initiative should.
+Showing up for a mundane meeting should not go on your list, but setting time aside to dive deep an initiative should.

-So why not make the commitment and give it a try.
+So why not commit and give it a try?

 Then try again.